citomni/docs/concepts/architecture.md

 1. SQL lives in Repository.
 2. Transport shaping lives in adapters.
 3. Operation owns the "what happens" decision graph and returns domain shapes.
+4. Public extension interfaces live in Contract only when they are deliberate, stable extension seams.

 Wiring overview:
 - Controllers/Commands are instantiated by the transport runtime (router/CLI runner).
 - Operations are instantiated explicitly via `new ...($this->app)`.
 - Repositories are instantiated explicitly and receive `App`.
 - Services are service-map singletons accessed as `$this->app->{serviceId}`.
+- Contracts are not instantiated; they define public extension seams implemented by concrete classes elsewhere.

 If a change violates any invariant, it must be justified explicitly in review.